 Nevertheless, the goal remains to gather academics and practitioners in order to share innovative research issues and practical experiences, balancing rigour and relevance, as well as to facilitate profound discussions on the discipline of enterprise engineering.
 Furthermore, as in earlier years, the proceedings of EEWC 2021 will be published as post-conference proceedings in Springer’s Lecture Notes in Business Information Processing (LNBIP).
 The use of post-conference proceedings enables the authors to update their submissions based on the feedback from reviewers, as well as the discussions during the conference, which truly underlines the working conference character of EEWC.

-In going on-line, we will take the opportunity to take a further step in turning our EEWC conferences in a community-driven working event.
+In maintaining the online format, we will take this opportunity to keep our EEWC conference in a community-driven working event.

 More specifically, the plan is to have each paper go through the following process:

 - Each submitted paper (via EasyChair) will be reviewed by three reviewers.
 The reviewers will be asked if the current version of the paper is good enough to be presented at the discussion sessions.